 5. Quartz Daily Obsession

 Beat the afternoon slump and sharpen your mind with the Quartz Daily Obsession.
 Delivered to your inbox Monday through Friday, this newsletter stays away from the news that’s dominating the headlines.
-Instead, it brings you fun facts, interesting histories, and compelling statistics that relate to one common theme.
+Instead, it brings fun facts, interesting histories, and compelling statistics revolving around one common theme.

 Recent newsletters have explored subjects ranging from cheerleading to espresso, meaning any topic is possible.